circleci/circleci-docs/jekyll/_cci2/orbs-best-practices.md

 ### Parameters

-#### Secrets Should _Never_ Be Directly Entered
+#### Secrets Should _Never_ be Directly Entered
 {:.no_toc}

-Any information that could be considered "secret" such as API keys, auth tokens, passwords, ect. should never be entered directly as a parameter value.
-Instead, the orb developer should use the [env_var_name]({{site.baseurl}}/2.0/reusing-config/#environment-variable-name) parameter type, which expects the string value of the name of the environment variable which will contain the secret information.
+Any information that could be considered "secret" such as API keys, auth tokens and passwords, should never be entered directly as parameter values.
+Instead, the orb developer should use the [env_var_name]({{site.baseurl}}/2.0/reusing-config/#environment-variable-name) parameter type, which expects the string value of the name of the environment variable that contains the secret information.

 #### Parameterize the Installation Path
 {:.no_toc}